HPAS

 SUB UNIT–1: Characteristics of Indian Economy

-• Foreign Trade: Policy, Composition, and Direction; Impact of Liberalization / Privatization and Globalization
+• Foreign Trade: Policy, Composition, Impact of LPG

 SUB UNIT–2: Economic Planning and Development